zopencommunity/meta/docs/Governance.md

 Repository synchronization may identify a possible match for a requested package, but a maintainer reviews the package identity and artifact before marking the request **Available**.

+## Security and artifact integrity

+The project uses CodeQL-based security scanning for its z/OS codebase.
+Grype and Trivy may also be used to identify known vulnerabilities in dependencies, packages, container images, and other supported artifacts.
+Findings are reviewed, triaged, and remediated according to their severity and risk.

+Python wheels published to Pulp may be accompanied by cryptographically verifiable attestations that bind each artifact to its build or publishing identity.
+Artifact integrity can be verified before promotion or consumption.

 ## Maintenance and support

 Submitting, voting for, or accepting a package request does not oblige an individual, organization, maintainer, or the TSC to deliver or support it.
 Maintenance depends on active contributors and project health.
 A package may eventually need a new maintainer or be identified as stale, deprecated, or unavailable.